testofthings/toolsaf/documentation/CreatingSecurityStatements.md

      alt="Security statement diagram for device-backend sample">

-## Understanding basic DSL concepts

 Since our DSL is built with Python, creating security statements is similar to writing Python scripts.
+Let's go through the basic DSL concepts in next sections.

+## System Hosts, Services, and Connections

 As shown in the above examples, a security statement starts with a call to method `Builder.new()`.
 This call takes the system's name as an argument and returns a _system_ object, which represents the entire IoT system from the devices, and backend services to the mobile applications and networks.